 “Vulnerable groundwater supplies can still be extracted and shipped thousands of kilometres away in single-use plastic bottles,” says Emma Lui, water campaigner for the Council of Canadians.

 Antigonish – On Wednesday, frontline water defenders shared stories of corporate trickery, modern impacts of colonization, and struggles to protect their communities from the expansion of a toxic industry.
 They were talking about the Alton Gas project.

-Well-known water justice activist Maude Barlow will be in Courtenay on Thursday, as part of a 5-city tour in B.C. to launch her new book Boiling Point: Government Neglect, Corporate Abuse, and Canada’s Water Crisis
+Well-known water justice activist Maude Barlow will be in Victoria on Saturday, as part of a 5-city tour in B.C. to launch her new book Boiling Point: Government Neglect, Corporate Abuse, and Canada’s Water Crisis

 “In the guise of allowing beer and wine to cross the border, and marijuana to be sold, they are also opening the door to more nefarious provisions: allowing corporations to sue provinces, like in Chapter 11 in NAFTA,” says Sujata Dey, Trade Campaigner with the Council of Canadians.